byronwall/excel-vba-book/book/01 Ranges/01-02-04 finding cells by paring down.md

 * Use an existing `Range` to get the starting point for a `Range` and move over to a neighbor cell or a blank area to do something
       * THis is common when using one cell's value to determine the value of the next one (e.g. splitting on a delimiter)
       * THis is also common when adding formulas to a spreadsheet.
 Find the current data, `Offset()` over a column and apply the formula to all cells.
-      * Also helpful when you "just know" that a desired `Range` is some distance away from teh `Range` you've got.
+      * Also helpful when you "just know" that a desired `Range` is some distance away from the `Range` you've got.
 This is not the most elegant code at times (since it breaks easily), but it works reliably when you control the spreadsheet.

 TODO: add a while loop example
 TODO: add a formula example

 #### `End()`

 `End(xlDirection)` is a powerful function for its specific use case.
 It replicates the functionality of the `CTRL+Arrow` keyboard shortcuts.
-It will move from teh current `Range` as far as possible in a given direction so long as the cells are contiguous.
+It will move from the current `Range` as far as possible in a given direction so long as the cells are contiguous.
 Contiguous in this sense refers to the fact that the cells must not have a blank cell in between them.
 A blank cell is any cell that does not have a value _or_ a formula.
 The formula part is important because you can use a formula to return `""` while still counting as a contiguous `Range`.

 `End()` takes a parameter which is the direction to travel in.
 You can go all 4 directions, up/down and left/right.

 `End()` will always return a single cell as the reference.
-This often means that `End()` is used alongside a `Range(Range, Range)` to get a multi-cell `Range` that spans from the start cell to teh end cell.
+This often means that `End()` is used alongside a `Range(Range, Range)` to get a multi-cell `Range` that spans from the start cell to the end cell.
 This is so common of a pattern, that I typically add a UDF that handles this logic directly.

 TODO: add the function that is used `RangeEnd`